skiphansen/pano_hello_g1/README.md

-# Simple "Hello World" base project for Pano Logic G1
+# Simple "Hello World" base project for Panologic G1
 ![Pano](./assets/pano_hello.png)

-This project is intended to serve as a starting point for other projects targeting the first generation of the Pano Logic thin client.
+This project is intended to serve as a starting point for other projects targeting the first generation of the Panologic thin client.

 This base includes the following features in HDL: